deepankarm/godantic/README.md

 }
 ```

-This generates proper `anyOf` or `oneOf` with discriminator in JSON Schema.
+All generate proper `anyOf` or `oneOf` with references in JSON Schema.

 ### JSON Schema Generation